Aliman00/tekaohswg.github.io/new.md

 That's it for settings!
 Click `OK` to close the window.

 With your VM still selected, click the big green arrow that says `Start`.
 The VM will boot and bring you to Xubuntu's installer.
 Choose `Install Xubuntu` to continue.
 The default keyboard layout is fine, so press `Continue`.
 On the next page, select both checkboxes and click `Continue`.
 On the next page, the default selection should be `Erase disk and install Xubuntu`.
 This is good, so click `Install Now`.
 A confirmation window will appear, so click `Continue`.
 The `Where are you` screen will try to guess at where you are.
 If it's wrong, make a new selection manually.
-This is for localization settings.
-When you're ready, click `Continue`.
+This is for localization settings, time zone, etc. When you're ready, click `Continue`.
 Next is the `Who are you` screen.
 Input `swg` for everything and select `Log in automatically`.
 Click `Continue`.

 ![](assets/images/new/003.PNG)